-Section 3: The Faculty Senate Vice-President shall in the absence of the Faculty Senate President preside over all Senate functions, as well as performing other duties appropriate to the office.
-The Vice-President will serve as moderator for all school-wide faculty meetings except Faculty Institutes, which will be the responsibility of the Senator chairing the Faculty Development Committee.
-The Faculty Senate Vice-President shall be elected for a two-year term by the faculty and shall serve in the capacity of Chair of the Senate’s Faculty Personnel committee.
-The Vice -President will be responsible for assisting the Senate President with planning the annual Senate responsibilities retreat scheduled prior to the start of the new academic year.
+Section 2: The Faculty Senate Vice-President shall in the absence of the Faculty Senate President preside over all Senate functions, as well as perform other duties appropriate to the office.
+The Vice-President will serve as moderator for all-College faculty meetings.
+The Faculty Senate Vice-President shall be elected for a two-year term by the faculty.

-Section 4: The Faculty Senate Secretary shall keep the official minutes of all Senate and faculty meetings and shall furnish copies of the minutes to all Senators before the next meeting.
-The Secretary shall keep the minutes of meetings of the Executive Committee and the President’s Cabinet, maintain the official faculty membership roster, including committee assignments; and keep Senate attendance records.
+Section 3: The Faculty Senate Secretary shall act as parliamentarian and keep the official minutes of all Senate and faculty meetings and shall furnish copies of the minutes to all Senators before the next meeting.
+The Secretary shall maintain the official faculty membership roster, including committee assignments, keep Senate attendance records and establish the presence of a quorum at Senate meetings.
 The Secretary will also be responsible for posting approved minutes on the Senate web pages the day following Senate approval.

-Section 5: The Faculty Senate Agenda Officer-Treasurer will prepare and publish notices, agendas, and perform other duties appropriate to the office.
-The Agenda Officer-Treasurer shall maintain the financial records of the senate and, in the absence of college policies to the contrary, shall be responsible for the financial accounting of Senate committees.
-A copy of the official Senate agenda shall be distributed to the Faculty at least one day prior to the Senate Meeting and the approved minutes shall be made available electronically by the Senate’s Agenda Officer.

-Section 6: One of the Senators at-large will fill the role of Senate Parliamentarian to be appointed by the Senate President.
-This senator will be responsible for the efficient delivery of all ballot questions and elections.
-This person will be assisted by the Agenda Officer-Treasurer and one additional senator appointed by the Senate President.
+The Faculty Senate Secretary will be elected from among the Senators at the organizational meeting of the incoming Faculty Senate (generally late April or early May).

-Section 7: The Faculty Senate Executive Committee will consist of the Senate President, the chairs of the five senate standing committees, the Senate Secretary, the Parliamentarian, and the Agenda Officer-Treasurer.
+Section 4: The Faculty Senate Executive Committee will consist of the Senate President, Vice President, the chairs of the Senate standing committees, and the Senate Secretary.

-Section 8: The Past-President and Past-Vice-President shall serve on the Senate Executive Committee in an ex officio, non-voting advisory capacity during the summer months and the fall semester following the expiration of their terms as President and Vice President.
+Section 5: The Past-President and Past-Vice-President shall serve on the Senate Executive Committee in an ex officio, non-voting advisory capacity during the summer months and the fall semester following the expiration of their terms as President and Vice President.
 In addition, these two individuals shall be entitled to attend Senate meetings and join in discussion or debate during the aforementioned period but shall not vote.